parisni/mimic/mimic3/benchmark/README.md

-All tests have been made on chartevents (297938224 tuples) 32 GO ram, 8 core, Ubuntu postgresql 9.4;MonetDB 5.1;apache Drill 1.4;
+* All tests have been made on chartevents (297938224 tuples)
+* 32 GO ram, 8 core, Ubuntu
+* postgresql 9.4;MonetDB 5.1;apache Drill 1.4;

-Query 1 = SELECT AVG(valuenum), itemid FROM mimiciii.chartevents  where itemid < 5000 GROUP BY itemid;
+1. Query 1 = SELECT AVG(valuenum), itemid FROM mimiciii.chartevents  where itemid < 5000 GROUP BY itemid;
-Query 2 = SELECT AVG(valuenum) FROM mimiciii.chartevents  where itemid = 5000
+1. Query 2 = SELECT AVG(valuenum) FROM mimiciii.chartevents  where itemid = 5000
-Query 3 = SELECT AVG(valuenum), itemid FROM mimiciii.chartevents  where itemid < 100000 GROUP BY itemid;
+1. Query 3 = SELECT AVG(valuenum), itemid FROM mimiciii.chartevents  where itemid < 100000 GROUP BY itemid;
-Query 4 = SELECT AVG(valuenum), itemid FROM mimiciii.chartevents  GROUP BY itemid
+1. Query 4 = SELECT AVG(valuenum), itemid FROM mimiciii.chartevents  GROUP BY itemid

-=Postgresql=
+# Postgresql

 * Query 1
 4 min 40